dustinpfister/blog_posts/_posts/threejs-cone.md

 So the cone geometry constructor is yet another basic tool in the toolbox when it comes to quickly creating basic geometries in three.js.
 The various arguments can be tweaked to create other typical shapes also of course.
 For example to make a four sided pyramid I just need to set a value of 4 for the radial segments argument.

 The next step with the cone geometry constructor would be to move on to making some kind of actual project of some kind with it rather than just a few quick simple hello world type examples.
-That of course is where things will start to get a little fun of course.
-One simple, basic project that I have started is a crude tree model that makes use of the cone geometry constructor along with the group constructor to make a simple tree model.
+That of course is where things will start to get a little fun as simple examples like this can get boring at first, but it is a necessary step to get to working on something real.
+One simple, basic project that I have started is a crude [tree model that makes use of the cone geometry constructor](/2019/07/30/threejs-examples-tree/) along with the group constructor to make a simple tree model.
+This is just one of my mainly [three.js examples](/2021/02/19/threejs-examples/) that I have at least started, and might come back to at some point.